All Episodes

 Thank you much.

-So um I'm calling because I think uh there's as many Tea Party people supporting Russia as there are crews, and in fact, I'd say that um people could easily switch from Cruz to uh to Trump or Trump to Cruz.
+So I'm calling because I think there's as many Tea Party people supporting Rush as there are Cruz.

-I think the media supports the horse race concept, but I think the underlying electorate for the two candidates are people that are opposed to big government, are upset with um the way things are going.
+I think the media supports the horse race concept, but I think the underlying electorate for the two candidates are people that are opposed to big government, are upset with the way things are going.

-And in fact, uh what happened in Colorado could hurt a number of people in the cruise camp who think, well, it's nice that he played by the rules, but really it's just another manifestation of establishment rules that are working against us, and he took advantage of them, so let's go with Trump.
+And in fact, what happened in Colorado could hurt a number of people in the cruise camp who think, well, it's nice that he played by the rules, but really it's just another manifestation of establishment rules that are working against us, and he took advantage of them, so let's go with Trump.

-I I don't I don't see a lot of people penalizing Cruz for winning Colorado basically because he's an insider establishment guy.
+I don't see a lot of people penalizing Cruz for winning Colorado basically because he's an insider establishment guy.

-I uh I mean you may be right.
+I mean, you may be right.

-Uh, you let me ask you this.
+Let me ask you this.

 No, I don't think so.

-Well Take my word for it.
+Take my word for it.

-That uh whoever the cruise people are going to have not as much trouble joining the Trumpists in November as people think might be the case now.
+Okay, so what you're basically saying there's going to be unity when this is all over, that whoever, the Cruz people are going to have not as much trouble joining the Trumpists in November as people think might be the case now.

 Maybe, but not all of them are.

-I I I need to point this out.
+I need to point this out.

 No, maybe I don't.